andr-groth/VAE-project/docs/index.md

 ## Implementations

-For applications of the VAE package to climate data, see its implementation in the following projects:
+For applications of the VAE package to climate data, see its implementation in the following repositories:

+### :warning: Work in progress ...

-- (VAE-ENSO)
+- VAE-ENSO
-- (VAE-SSP)
+- VAE-SSP
-- (VAE-precip-predict)
+- VAE-precip-predict